Why Benchmarking Is Required

 - Lowering energy costs to owners and tenants, reducing greenhouse gas impacts, and creating jobs in the energy services and construction trades.

-- Establishing energy performance ranges Seattle building types based on their reported 2012 energy use to help owners see how their building's energy use stacks up to their peers.
+- Establishing energy performance ranges for Seattle building types based on their reported 2012 energy use to help owners see how their building's energy use stacks up to their peers.